foundry/MagnetoMeter/README.md

 PURPLE progress bars
 show difference between green and blue measures.

-This is only accurate on a device positioned horizontally as it only uses the x and y magnetometer readings.
+This is only accurate on a device positioned horizontally on a flat surface as it only uses the x and y magnetometer readings.
 The point of this app is to make sense of the Apple API's and to get a feel of how the magnetometer works.
 We could enhance it by correcting for device tilt - some kind of matrix multiplication with Core Motion's attitude rotation matrix - but we are not trying to demonstrate how to get the _best_ reading (Apple already provides that with their CLHeading `magneticHeading` parameter), but rather to show how the raw figures compare.